adriens/katacoda-glia-labs/postgresql/covid-psql/finish.md

 That's all.
 I hope you enjoyed this small, fun, yet useful scenario.

-If so, juste star it and share it with others.
+If so, justestar it and share it with others.

 # Ressources